top of page

 One critical factor to consider when choosing between compressor and absorption fridges for a campervan is noise level.
 Both technologies have different operating mechanisms, leading to distinct sound profiles.

-Compressor Fridge Noise Level
+Compressor Fridge Noise Levels

-Absorption Fridge Noise Level
+Absorption Fridge Noise Levels

 Absorption fridges are silent when running on gas because there are no moving parts like a compressor.
 However, when running on electricity (12V or 230V), they may emit some noise due to heating elements, though this is usually minimal.